kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I've detailed numerous examples of that already.
 - So the same pattern had developed within this intimate conversation about [the targeted women](#suspected-targets) while I was seeing photo after photo of them on fake accounts.
 - One evening, breaking into a communication I felt was genuine, a fake account likes one of my posts.
-- I check the profile and I see an extraordinarily ugly looking man and numerous photos of him with a young girl of about eight years old.
+- I check the profile and I see an extraordinarily ugly-looking man and numerous photos of him with a young girl of about eight years old.
 - It's a classic fake account, just a few pics, all of him, some with the girl.
 - He's brown-skinned and when I think back he may have been bare-chested.
 - He was wearing kilos of gold chains.